 The challenges facing mineral exploration and mining continue to mount as much of the world has already been surveyed and fewer deposits are economically recoverable.
 In mineral exploration, there is only a 5% success rate in brownfield exploration, and just a 0.5% success rate in greenfield exploration.
 When you compare this to oil and gas exploration, which makes greater use of computer modeling, there is an 35% success rate, leaving lots of room for improvement in mineral exploration.

 Advances in data collection and storage technologies have vastly increased the amount of data available to a geologist; however it has led to databases that are far too vast and complex for geologists to effectively or efficiently evaluate.

 TERRA can help solve the issues of unmanageable data volume, organization, and decision support.
 The platform is built on a foundation of carefully structured human knowledge which allows it to provide conclusions on a variety of problems that are not well suited to traditional machine learning techniques.
-Machine learning techniques have made strides in aspects of mining, yet they struggle with exploration as mineral deposits are rare and complex with many different attributes making the outputs difficult to interpret and validate without expensive field work.
+While machine learning techniques have made strides in aspects of mining, they continue to struggle with exploration, as mineral deposits are rare and complex with many different attributes… making the outputs difficult to interpret and validate without expensive field work.